6 reasons NOT to start an Agile Transformation

 In the last years I have seen my share of problematic Scrum and Agile implementations.
 Some of them hit unforseeable impediments, but many problems are also foreseeable.
 Often it starts with wrong goals and assumptions.
 I present some of them.
 If you know of other patterns, I would be glad to add them to my little collection.

-1. culture, trust
+1. Culture, trust

 I do not trust my people to be motivated and competent enough – I want to monitor and evaluate in detail the way they work.